 Administrative Monetary Penalties: Information for Landowners

-The National Energy Board works to explain NEB requirements to landowners in order to keep people, the environment and pipelines safe.
-The information contained in this booklet is intended to help everyone living and working near pipelines to understand their roles and responsibilities and to answer some common questions about Administrative Monetary Penalties.
+We work to explain our requirements to landowners to keep people, the environment and pipelines safe.
+The information in this booklet is intended to help everyone living and working near pipelines to understand their roles and responsibilities and to answer some common questions about administrative monetary penalties.

-Administrative Monetary Penalties or AMPs are financial penalties the Board can impose on companies or individuals for not following any NEB legislative requirement intended to promote safety or environmental protection.
+Administrative Monetary Penalties or AMPs are financial penalties the Regulator can impose on companies or individuals for not following any CER legislative requirement intended to promote safety or environmental protection.
 They are a powerful tool both to prevent harm and to deter future non-compliance.

 How did AMPs come to be?

 In July of 2012, the Government of Canada passed the Jobs, Growth and Long-term Prosperity Act.